 It flickers by so fast it seems a hallucination, like Dionysus appearing as a bull briefly in the eyes of the Bacchae's Pentheus, before the hero is sacrificed (himself mistaken as an animal) to the god of tragedy.
 This woman, standing up there before the forceful gaze of this audience, returned to that ancient task of the actor.

-It flickers by so fast it cannot help feeling somewhat anticlimactic when compared with the crashing cars or barking dogs, urban legends of the stage.
-Here, it is as if Castellucci has placed his work in quotation marks and winnowed the spectacular of nearly all content; all that remains is the back and forth of seen and unseen, scene and obscene, black singer and white actor.
+It flickers by so fast it cannot help feeling somewhat anticlimactic when compared with the crashing cars or barking dogs, now urban legends of the stage.
+Here, it is as if Castellucci has placed his work in quotation marks and winnowed the spectacular of nearly all content; all that remains is the back and forth of seen and unseen, scene and obscene, gray singer and white actor.
 In an episode from his eleven-part rumination on tragedy, the Tragedia Endogonidia Cycle (2002-2004), a similar blackout had been pierced by words written in the briefest flash of light, scripture telling us not to look.
-An impossible demand that cuts to the marrow of the theater (from theatron or “place for looking”) and reduces its task to the minimal doubling of black and white, of not looking and seeing too much.
+An impossible demand—we have already broken its command—that cuts to the marrow of the theater (from theatron or “place for looking”) and reduces its task to the minimal doubling of light and dark, of not looking and seeing too much.

 The structure is common to Castellucci's other smaller chamber pieces: the performance establishes a world in a kind of stasis that gathers tension over time; it suddenly releases a surge of energy rupturing the theater and then returns us to the place of origin changed, altered.
 Beginning, middle, end.
-When the lights are back, the actress takes up that sequence of gestures again, owning them now as a graceful dance of iconic poses from a classical painting I cannot quite recall.
-She is a performer now, though something lingers at the edges of her face as she looks out over our heads.
-It is something I can only move towards knowing, but never travel alongside.
+When the lights and the theatre proper returns, the actress takes up her sequence of gestures again, owning them now as a graceful dance of iconic poses from a painting I cannot quite recall.
+These stylized gestures could belong to the neoclassical acting of the late 18th and early 19th century with its codified emotions, exemplified by any number of contemporaneous manuals.
+Her affect has been translated into a formal choreography and given a language that signifies distinct and representable feelings.
+She has receded safely into the timelessness of “art”, a performer playing the part as scored, though something lingers at the edges of her face as she looks out over our heads.
+It is all as Schubert said it would be: something one can only move towards knowing, and never go alongside.